VasylHryha/nuxt-ai-chat/docs/AI_AGENT_ENDPOINT.md

 ## Overview

-The Agent endpoint (`POST /api/v1/ai/chats/[id]/agent`) is an **advanced AI chat endpoint** that extends basic chat capabilities with autonomous tool calling and multi-step reasoning.
+The Agent endpoint (`POST /api/v1/ai/agents`) is an **advanced AI chat endpoint** that extends basic chat capabilities with autonomous tool calling and multi-step reasoning.
 Unlike the basic chat endpoint, the agent can automatically search the web, perform calculations, fetch web pages, handle dates, and more - all without explicit instructions.

-**Endpoint:** `POST /api/v1/ai/chats/[id]/agent`
+**Endpoint:** `POST /api/v1/ai/agents`

-**Status:** ✅ Production-ready, optimized for `gpt-4o-mini` and `gpt-5-nano`
+**Status:** ✅ Production-ready, optimized for `gpt-4o-mini`

 ---